YDD9/docker-python-hello-kubernetes/HA cluster with etcd run in 3 nodes/etcdConfigIn3Nodes.md

 member c52ff0ed834fd076 is healthy: got healthy result from http://192.168.0.51:2379 member de245bc5339308a0 is healthy: got healthy result from http://192.168.0.52:2379 cluster is healthy

+# if only one member is unhealthy, try to remove it and delete its data then add it back
+etcdctl member remove a579b5a3a078c227 systemctl stop etcd
+# path configured in --data-dir
+rm -rf /var/lib/etcd
+systemctl start etcd

+etcdctl member add <node name> http://<node IP>:2380
+# try change etcd.config --initial-cluster-state new to existing
+reboot
 ```
+etcdctl member add -h
+NAME:
+   etcdctl member add - add a new member to the etcd cluster

+USAGE:
+   etcdctl member add <name> <peerURL>

 Make sure the service is started with know `PEER_NAME` and `PRIVATE_IP`
 ```